juanmartin/juanm-art/content/blog/this-site.md

 ## OK, now in English.

 Sometimes I even think in English.
 I'm a native Spanish speaker since I'm argentinian, but I was sent to a bilingual school since very young so I feel English as a mother language too.
-The tech industry is primarily English-driven so lots of documentation is written in this language.
-I don't know, it just felt that reading docs in Spanish seemed to be like a second-hand-version-translated of Enlish ones, and I just wanted to read the original source.
+The tech industry seems to be primarily English-driven so lots of documentation is written in this language.
+It just felt that learning from docs in Spanish was like reading second-hand-translated-versions of Enlish ones, and I just wanted to read the original source. *Kind of watching movies with their original language audio.*

 ## Web
 I'll repeat myself a bit here since the first blog post was written in Spanish.